Vanda Vitali

-Vanda Vitali is an international museum executive.
-She was executive director and the Chief executive of the Canadian Museums Association from 2019 through 2021.
+Vanda Vitali is an international museum executive, who served as executive director and the Chief executive of the Canadian Museums Association from 2019 through 2021.
 She has been director and chief executive at the Auckland Museum in Auckland, New Zealand, from 2007 through 2010, the first and only woman ever appointed to that role.
 She was vice president, public programs and director, content development at the Natural History Museum of Los Angeles County, in Los Angeles, California, from 2002 to 2007.

 Career

 Vitali studied both fine arts and physical chemistry as an undergraduate at the University of Toronto, before pursuing and receiving her Ph.D. in materials science at that university in 1985.
 Her research involved the application of physics to archaeological objects and works of art.
 This was followed by postdoctoral studies in epistemology at the École des Hautes Études en Sciences Sociales, Paris, France.

 Significant positions during the 1980s and 1990s include policy adviser to the president on heritage preservation and presentation, Arab World Institute, Paris, France; and field director, Transfer of Conservation Technologies and Gallery Development, Museum of Carthage, Carthage, Tunisia and University of Toronto, Canada.
 Vitali was appointed advisor to the president of the Royal Ontario Museum in 1999 and held that post until her departure in 2002.
 She also simultaneously served as head of the Institute for Contemporary Culture at the Royal Ontario Museum.
 She left Canada in 2002 to become vice president of public programs and director of content development at the Natural History Museum of Los Angeles.
 She also held the position of executive producer of special exhibitions, programs and publications.